KoalaPlot/koalaplot.github.io/content/en/docs/pie/_index.md

 There are many options for tailoring the visual appearance of the Pie Chart and a good way to quickly see their effect is by looking at the Pie Chart from the [web samples](https://koalaplot.github.io/koalaplot-samples/index.html).

+By default, the pie chart will place slice labels around the outer perimeter of the pie in a circle, given sufficient space for the labels.
+If there isn't sufficient space, it will push the labels up or down so that they don't overlap each other.
+If you don't like this approach, the position of the labels is pluggable and can be customized by implementing the {{< api pkg="pie" sym="LabelPositionProvider" >}}LabelPositionProvider{{< /api >}} interface and passing your implementation to ```PieChart()```.

 ## Donut Charts